XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-python.md

         client = JsonRpcClient(JSON_RPC_URL)

 ### {{n.next()}}.
-Generate wallet
+Get account

-To store value and execute transactions on the XRP Ledger, you need to create a wallet: a [set of keys](cryptographic-keys.html#key-components) and an [address](accounts.html#addresses) that's been [funded with enough XRP](accounts.html#creating-accounts) to meet the [account reserve](reserves.html).
+To store value and execute transactions on the XRP Ledger, you need an account: a [set of keys](cryptographic-keys.html#key-components) and an [address](accounts.html#addresses) that's been [funded with enough XRP](accounts.html#creating-accounts) to meet the [account reserve](reserves.html).
 The address is the identifier of your account and you use the [private key](cryptographic-keys.html#private-key) to sign transactions that you submit to the XRP Ledger.

 For testing and development purposes, you can use the [XRP Faucets](xrp-testnet-faucet.html) to generate keys and fund the account on the Testnet or Devnet.
 For production purposes, you should take care to store your keys and set up a [secure signing method](set-up-secure-signing.html).
+Another difference in production is that XRP has real worth, so you can't get it for free from a faucet.

-To make it easy to create a wallet on the Testnet, `xrpl-py` provides the [`generate_faucet_wallet`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.wallet.html#xrpl.wallet.generate_faucet_wallet) method:
+To create and fund an account on the Testnet, `xrpl-py` provides the [`generate_faucet_wallet`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.wallet.html#xrpl.wallet.generate_faucet_wallet) method:

 {{ include_code("_code-samples/get-started/py/get-acct-info.py", start_with="# Create a wallet using the testnet faucet:", end_before="# Create an account str from the wallet", language="py") }}